hilton/hilton.github.com/blog/_posts/2023-09-25-team-naming.md

 ## Matrix organisation

-Some companies introduce a more complex structure than a simple hierarchy.
+Companies often introduce a more complex structure than a simple hierarchy.
 In addition to their place in the hierarchy, people belong to other groups, such as specialism-based [communities of practice](https://en.wikipedia.org/wiki/Community_of_practice).